Housing & Facilities

 The Alpine Lodge includes a kitchen, living and dining rooms on the first floor, all of which are used as a shared study/common space.
 The first floor also includes one student bedroom and its private full bathroom.
 Additional student rooms and private full bathrooms are on the ground floor.
 Each room has its own Adirondack porch.
 Each has a private entrance, with the exception of the first-floor bedroom.
 The ground-level bedrooms, from left to right (when facing the front of the building) are: Marcy, the largest room with two queen beds; Porter, with two twin beds; and Cascade, with two twin beds.
 Saddleback is the bedroom on the first floor, with a king bed.
-Depending on enrollment, students can expect to live in the rooms as singles or doubles, with Marcy as a possible triple.
-There is also a small office space (often reserved for the faculty-in-residence), half bathroom, and foyer at the back of the first floor of the Alpine Lodge.
+Depending on enrollment, students can expect to live in the rooms as singles or doubles.
+There is also a small office space for quiet study, half bathroom, and foyer at the back of the first floor of the Alpine Lodge.

 The Chalet is a one-bedroom cabin with a beautiful two-story interior living space, full kitchen, a full bathroom with large picture windows and laundry on the second floor, a half bathroom on the first floor, a generous deck, and private parking.
 The Chalet is currently reserved for use by the faculty-in-residence or other program staff/visitors.